Symplectic higher Auslander correspondence for type A

 where $[1]$ denotes a shift in grading. \end{enumerate} \end{lemma}

-The main result in \cite{DJL} provides the quasi-equivalence of triangulated $A_{\infty}$-categories between the perfect derived $A_{\infty}$-category of higher Auslander algebras of type A and the partially wrapped Fukaya category of the symmetric product $\Sym^d(\D)$ with stops in (\ref{eq:DJLstops}).
-Underlying this equivalence, they provide an isomorphism of differential $\Z$-graded algebras between $\A_{n,d}$ and the endomorphism algebra of the $d$-fold product of a preferred collection of arcs satisfying the assumptions of Theorem~\ref{thm:Auroux}, as given in \cite[Figure~1]{DJL}.
+The main result in \cite{DJL} provides the quasi-equivalence of triangulated $A_{\infty}$-categories between the perfect derived $A_{\infty}$-category of higher Auslander algebras of type A and Auroux' partially wrapped Fukaya category of $\Sym^d(\D)$ with stops in \eqref{eq:DJLstops}.
+Underlying this equivalence, they provide a quasi-isomorphism of differential $\Z$-graded algebras between $\A_{n,d}$ and the endomorphism algebra of the $d$-fold product of a preferred collection of arcs satisfying the assumptions of Theorem~\ref{thm:Auroux}, as given in \cite[Figure~1]{DJL}.
 We will refer to this result in Section~\ref{section:F-W}.